suMiaow/notes/Java/Dynamic_Proxy_Classes/README.md

 A *dynamic proxy class- (simply referred to as a *proxy class- below) is a class that implements a list of interfaces specified at runtime when the class is created.

-A *proxy interface- is such an interface that is implemented by a *proxy class*.
+A *proxy interface* is such an interface that is implemented by a *proxy class*.

 A *proxy instance- is an instance of a *proxy class*.